indirakalagara/emission-factor-mgmt/readme.md

 - ***The Australian Government*** publishes GHG emission factors covering Scope 1, 2 data sources. [more info](https://www.google.com/)

-- ***Eora’s MRIO (Multi-region input-output)*** provides spend-based emission factor set across 66 industry sectors, which is gloabally recognized.  [more info](https://www.google.com/)
+- ***Eora’s MRIO (Multi-region input-output)*** provides spend-based emission factor set across 66 industry sectors, which is globally recognized.  [more info](https://www.google.com/)

 ## 4. What are the Supported Emissions Factors in Envizi ?

 Envizi supports emissions calculation for all Scope 1, Scope 2 and Scope 3 activity data.
-Eniviz maintains a emission factor library which contains all the publicly available emission factor sets as well as licensed factor sets, covering Scope 1, Scope 2 (both Location based and Market based) and Scope 3 (all categories supporting Spend-based / average data / supplier specific )
+Envizi maintains a emission factor library which contains all the publicly available emission factor sets as well as licensed factor sets, covering Scope 1, Scope 2 (both Location based and Market based) and Scope 3 (all categories supporting Spend-based / average data / supplier specific )

-The managed emission factor sets includes the publicly available emission factors such as IEA, US eGRID, UK Defra, NGRES, Residual Mix Green-e, Residual Mix AIB, Eora66, USEEIO,NGRES + NGA, New Zeland Factor set, etc.  Below table provides the list of Manged Emisison factors in Envizi as of date Nov 2023 with more details.
+The managed emission factor sets includes the publicly available emission factors such as IEA, US eGRID, UK Defra, NGRES, Residual Mix Green-e, Residual Mix AIB, Eora66, USEEIO,NGRES + NGA, New Zealand Factor set, etc.  Below table provides the list of Manged Emission factors in Envizi as of date Nov 2023 with more details.
 Please refer [Envizi knowledge base](https://knowledgebase.envizi.com/home/managed-emission-factors) for latest updates.
 #### Factor Set
 <table>
 <tr>